dgerabagi/data-curation-environment/prompt.md

                 setHighlightedHtml(html);
             }
         };
-        const subscription = clientIpc.onServerMessage(ServerToClientChannel.SendHighlightContext, handleHighlightResponse);
+        clientIpc.onServerMessage(ServerToClientChannel.SendHighlightContext, handleHighlightResponse);
-        // Assuming onServerMessage returns a function to unsubscribe, or similar mechanism.
-        // If not, this might need adjustment based on actual implementation of ClientPostMessageManager.
+        // This is a simplified subscription model.
+A real implementation should return an unsubscribe function.
     }, [id, clientIpc]);

     React.useEffect(() => {